thanasxda/basic-linux-setup/README.md

 If you want to fully stay up to date be sure to check any potential diff changes in the full setup as opposed to just the configuration as in some parts they go hand in hand.
 Alternatively you could rerun the full setup occasionally to get all updates this way.
 The setup and script work optimal as is, if you want to improve it make sure to run quick tests along the way as some things can harm performance drastically.
 I would be curious to know what hackbench scores others have gotten before and after the full setup as is.
 Make sure the boot process is fully complete prior to testing and the boot script has finished successfully and minimize factors of influence by having no background processes for reliability of scores.
 For myself I get half the latency on my current hardware even after the full setup regardless of mitigations and all other changes this full setup applies when adding just the configuration script as opposed to it not being present.
 Even though this was made considering past factors for responsiveness, better scores is a byproduct.
 Be careful when installing any external optimizations or custom kernels as sometimes they include their own configuration and can interfere with this one resulting in alteration of scores.
 If so completely remove the packages and retry.
 Keep in mind the full setup contains lots of packages and __X11 tests faster than wayland in response, kde openbox even more so__.
 As an alternative you could disable the compositing.
 For people not wanting the full setup, the preconfiguration script is more than sufficient.
 The stock setup gave me a latency of 4 without preconfiguration or any adjustment whatsoever, the full setup gave me a latency of 10 without the preconfiguration script.
 Mitigations off only, brought that down to 7 and running the preconfig script on full setup brought latency down from 10 to 2.
 Have not tested the preconfiguration script on bare setup defaults but since the difference is as big as it is it might be worth.
 Different hardware might have different results.

-__This readme won't be updated often but if you would prefer installing this script isolated without the full setup make sure to install: hdparm, macchanger, ethtool.
+__This readme won't be updated often but if you would prefer installing this script isolated without the full setup make sure to install: lz4, hdparm, macchanger, ethtool, preload, blktool, iw, wireless-tools, net-tools.
 Being on KDE and having the latest Firefox and Brave-browser-nightly would be a benefit as well.__

 For removal of preconfiguration:
 ```